bnmtthws/bnmtthws.github.io/_pages/people.md

 ### Jonathan Chiang, M.Sc.
 Student, Genome Sciences and Technology (2023-present)

 Jonathan was a Biology Co-op Undergraduate Research Assistant in 2021.
 After graduating from UBC in 2022 with a degree in Biology and a Masters of Management from the Sauder School of Business, he returned to the lab as a M.Sc. student where he is working on genome assembly and annotation. <br/> <br/>

+{: #auguste }
+### Auguste de Pennart, Ph.D.
+Student, Zoology (2024-present)

+Auguste joined the lab in September 2024 to work on mechanosensation in mosquito behaviour.

 {: #eric}
 ### Eric Reich, M.Sc.
 Student, Zoology (2024-present);